World War I

 What did the soldiers do?

 All along the western front, the soldiers behaved differently.
 It probably depended on what their local commander allowed them to do.
 In some areas, the soldiers just stopped fighting for the day.
 In other areas, they agreed to let each other recover their dead.
 However, at some points along the front, it almost appeared like the war was over.
 Soldiers from each side met and talked to each other.
-They gave each other gifts, shared food, sang Christmas carols, and even played games of soccer
+They gave each other gifts, shared food, sang Christmas carols, and even played games of soccer with each other.

 How did it start?